JMongol/twilio-test-toolkit/README.md

 Although you can technically pass whatever you want to *press*, in practice Twilio only sends digits and #.
 Still it's probably a good idea to test garbage data in this parameter with your actions, so TTT doesn't get in your way if you want to call press with "UNICORNSANDPONIES" as a parameter.

-TTT doesn't attempt to validate your TwiML, so it's worth knowing that <Gather> only allows <Say>, <Pause>, and <Play> as child elements.
-Nested <Gather>s are not supported.
+TTT doesn't attempt to validate your TwiML, so it's worth knowing that Gather only allows Say, Pause, and Play as child elements.
+Nested Gathers are not supported.

 Redirects
 --------------

-The <Redirect> element is used to tell Twilio to POST to a different page.
+The Redirect element is used to tell Twilio to POST to a different page.
 It differs from a standard 301 or 302 redirect (created by a *redirect_to*) in that the 301/302 redirects don't support a POST, and if you try a *redirect_to* within a Twilio action, Twilio will fail and your caller will get the dreaded "I'm sorry, an application error has occurred" message.
 Because Twilio doesn't support 301/302 redirects, TTT doesn't either, and if you use one, TTT will complain.

 There are several methods you can use within a CallScope related to redirects: